Subject-Team/SLib/README.md

 see what those paths convert to.

 > [!IMPORTANT]
-> FillPath() with res:// will not work in an exported project.
+> FullPath() with res:// will not work in an exported project.
 Instead, prepend the executable's base directory to the path when running from an exported project: ```OS.get_executable_path().get_base_dir().path_join ("Sample.txt") #for res://Sample.txt```
+> This will be corrected soon.

 ### Versions
 V1.0.0 Alpha (Pre-release) - [Last Alpha](https://github.com/Subject-Team/Subject-Library/releases/tag/AlphaReleases)